The Chain (October 2015 Issue)

-ICAST (Iloilo City Anti-Smoking Taskforce) held an indoor parade at SM City Iloilo last November 7, 2014 with a goal of transmitting a wider information about the province’s “No Smoking Campaign”.
+ICAST (Iloilo City Anti-Smoking Taskforce) held an indoor parade at SM City Iloilo last November 7, 2014 with a goal of transmitting a wider information about the province’s “No Smoking Campaign” internet files.
 HSCI answered the province’s call for support where all grade six pupils willingly attended and joined the parade and became ambassadors of good health and safe environment.
 Holding their huge placards embedded with an anti-smoking sign, HSCI pupils along with other pupils and students from other schools in the province of Iloilo paraded inside the malland showed their message to every mall-goer they meet.
 “The experience felt worthwhile because we were a part of something important,” said Kresta Bretana, a grade six pupil, while sharing her experiences.
 The activity also held a program after the parade where they clearly depicted stories and performances which can educate fellow Ilonggos about the grave consequences of smoking.

 HSCI holds Boy Scouts Camp ‘14

 By Ariel J. Gavilan